configcat-labs/ab-testing-nestJS-sample/README.md

 # SMS(Student Management System) Newsletter
 README IN PROGRESS
-#### (Optional) In case the blog post is already published, please add: [Read the blog post here](https://configcat.com/blog/)

 This repo contains the source code for the Student Management System website for the article:  A/B Testing in Nest.js with [ConfigCat](https://configcat.com) and Amplitude.
+[Read the blog post here](https://configcat.com/blog/).

 The website was built with Nest.js in the backend, and React.js in the frontend.
 The A/B test compares two variations of the newsletter's heading on the homepage of the website.

 ![Newsletter: Control](https://user-images.githubusercontent.com/71462377/202416431-cef9584d-e965-4cd8-8abc-b9da216c11e5.png)